osrf-migration/cloudsim-wiki/Running.md

 * Portal: [cloudsim-portal](Running_portal)
 * Widgets: [cloudsim-widgets](Running_widgets)

-If you're planning on using the live auth and portal servers, skip to `Cloudsim-widgets`.
+If you're planning on using the live `cloudsim-auth` and `cloudsim-portal` servers, skip to `cloudsim-widgets`.

 [Proceed to Deployment](Deployment)